bthrust-suraj/thermal-printer-cordova-plugin/README.md

 <a name="printFormattedTextAndOpenCashBox"></a>

 ### printFormattedTextAndOpenCashBox(data, successCallback, errorCallback)
-Print a formatted text, feed paper and cut the paper
+Print a formatted text, cut the paper and open the cash box.

 **See**: https://github.com/DantSu/ESCPOS-ThermalPrinter-Android#formatted-text--syntax-guide